The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Meet regularly to discuss and implement plans

-At Gold level we expect Reading Schools to invite families or partners from within the community to join your leadership group, e.g. local public librarian, local bookshop staff, local religious figure, etc
+At Gold level we expect Reading Schools to invite families or external partners from within the community to join your leadership group, e.g. local public librarian, local bookshop staff, local religious figure

 Key Area 1.2.2 – Learner role modelling

-Learners should act as reading role models in one of the below ways, or in another way that suits their setting:
+Learners should act as reading role models in one of the below ways, or in another way that suits their setting and learners:

 Wearing ‘Ask me what I’m reading’ badges / lanyards